testfailed/ameira.me/_portfolio/bish-bosh-bash-review.md

 ---
 title: "Diving back in: The Bish Bosh Bash"
-description: "A blog post for the Bristol Improv Theatre"
+description: A blog post for the Bristol Improv Theatre
-excerpt: "It's all about not being scared to look like an idiot on stage, because at the end of the day, that's usually the best thing to do"
+excerpt: It's all about not being scared to look like an idiot on stage, because at the end of the day, that's usually the best thing to do
-image: "bish-bosh-bash.jpg"
-date: "2019-10-10T00:00:00"
+date: 2019-10-10T00:00:00
+image: bish-bosh-bash.jpg
-tags: ['improv', 'Bristol Improv Theatre']
+tags:
+  - improv
+  - Bristol Improv Theatre
+  - article
 ---

 As a drama student, acting is a huge part of my life, and becoming a part of The Bish Bosh Bash was an incredible opportunity that helped me to keep my love for acting going outside of university.
 Though, one thing I did not anticipate was how difficult it would be to have the whole summer (4 months!) away from improv and my Bish Bosh Bash family.
 It is so bizarre how I could go from being incredibly free and creative to working 40 hours a week all summer with no drama or improv around me whatsoever, and my God did the summer drag on!
 Now that I’ve had a taste of life with no improv, I don’t want to be without it ever again.
 Although, it was positive in a way because I found out just how impactful improv has been on my life, and how much I truly do feel at home when I am playing with all of the people in The Bish Bosh Bash.